Construction on Arizona replacement border barrier begins

 The vast park is known for its oddly shaped cactuses that resemble an organ, and it’s decorated with hundreds of saguaros as well.
 Signs all over the park warn visitors that they may encounter smuggling activity.
 Until about five years ago, large swaths of the park were closed to the public due to dangerous conditions and following the 2002 shooting death of 28-year-old Kris Eggle, a park ranger who died while pursuing suspected drug cartel members.

-Thursday’s groundbreaking was on a portion of fencing that stretches west from the Lukeville Port of Entry, an official border crossing, Border Patrol spokesman Jesus Vasavilbaso said.
-That’s the port many Arizona residents pass on their way to the Mexican beach destination commonly known as Rocky Point.
+Thursday’s groundbreaking was on a portion of fencing that stretches east from the Lukeville Port of Entry, an official border crossing that many Arizona residents pass on their way to the Mexican beach destination commonly known as Rocky Point.

 Crews there have been clearing out brush and removing the old fencing in preparation for the installation of the bollards all week.